sasihara/01_othello/README.md

 This is an Othello game.
 It is possible to play with computer.

 ## Specifications for playning
-Intel Core i5 2.4GHz is enough for playning.
+Intel Core i5 2.4GHz CPU is enough for playning.

 ## Development environment
 I confirmed compiling and running under Microsoft Visual Studio Community 2019.
 I don't confirm with other versions of Visual Studio, but maybe okey because only basic windows APIs are used.